gaevoy/gaevoy.github.io/_posts/2019-01-29-alert-long-running-sql.markdown

 ## Entity Framework profiler pitfalls

 Once `EF6` profiler is enabled you must treat `LongRunningQueryProfiler` instance as a singleton.
 Because of `MiniProfiler.EF6` library accesses the profiler via [MiniProfiler.Current](https://github.com/MiniProfiler/dotnet/blob/v4.0.138/src/MiniProfiler.EF6/EFProfiledDbProviderServices.cs#L64).
-So initialization logic will look something like this
+Also, don't use Entity Framework before initialization.
+The initialization logic will look something like this
  ```c#
 var profiler = new LongRunningQueryProfiler(_logger, threshold: 2000.Milliseconds());
 MiniProfiler.DefaultOptions.ProfilerProvider = new ProfilerGetter(profiler);
 MiniProfilerEF6.Initialize();
 ```
-After that, you must use MiniProfiler.Current ONLY!
+After that, you must use `MiniProfiler.Current` ONLY!

 The full version of given example is [here](https://github.com/gaevoy/Gaev.Blog.Examples/blob/1.0.0/Gaev.Blog.Examples.SqlQueryLogger/).
 Party!
 ```text